abelmhlanga/payments/README.md

 Open paymentsapp
-Open readme.md and follow tthe instructions
+Open readme.md and follow the instructions